Capitol Place

 Capitol Place clearly offers storage units/lockers.
 The remarks repeatedly mention storage across many listings, including phrases like "storage locker," "storage unit," "two storage units," "three storage lockers," and "extra storage locker."
 This is consistent across multiple agents and matches the current MLS data, so confidence is very high.

-I looked for surfboard storage, board storage, or surf storage amenities.
-The remarks mention general storage lockers and storage units, but nothing specifically for surfboards.
+I looked for surfboard-specific storage amenities, including board storage or surf storage.
+The remarks mention general storage lockers and storage units, but nothing that suggests dedicated surfboard storage.

 No analysis available